 "That's not what I'm saying," Kyuubi grumbled in an annoyed way.
 "But this person knows me.
 A lot of people know me, you know.
 It's some bitch that thinks he can trick me."

-The following words were too muffled to be distinguishable, but Sasuke could make out some murmured insults that made even him raise his brows.
+The following words were too muffled to be distinguishable, but Sasuke could make out some murmured insults that made even his eyebrows rise.
 "So you can find him?"

 "Of course, you emo little cunt!
-What do you even take me for?"
+What do you take me for?"

-Eyebrows rising, Sasuke released a small huff, a lop-sided snarl smeared across his face.
+Eyebrows rising even more, Sasuke released a small huff, a lop-sided snarl smeared across his face.
 "What?
 Emo little–"

 "Get in the car, loser!
 We're going pervert hunting."